mikemochan/appdoesnet/README.md

 appdoesnet
 ==========

-Testing to see if sprintly is awake
+Testing to see if sprintly is awake.

+Needs more testing